-With the 2012 SEMA show in my rear view mirros I thought I would share some of my favorite images from previous shows.
+With the 2012 SEMA show in my rear view mirrors I thought I would share some of my favorite images from previous shows.

 Automobiles come in many different sizes, colors, and shapes making them ideal photographic subjects and on almost any weekend day, you’ll find a car show in your area.
 Museums, indoor shows, and private collections are available whatever the weather but produce their own set of unique challenges for making photographs.

-Jay Leno’s jet powered Cadillac (at left) was photographed at the SEMA auto show in Las Vegas.
-Shot with a Canon EOS 5D with an available light exposure of 1/160 sec at f/8.0 and ISO 800.
+How I Made this shot: Jay Leno’s jet powered Cadillac (above) was photographed at the SEMA auto show in Las Vegas.
+Shot with a Canon EOS 5D with an available light exposure of 1/160 sec at f/8.0 and

 I shot the image of the Kirkham Motorsports roadster using a Canon EOS 50D bracketing in one-third stop increments.
 The best shot (at least the one you see here) was made at 1/50 sec at f/6.3 and ISO 800, which was one-third stop less than a “normal” exposure.

 If you enjoyed today’s blog post and would like to treat Joe to a cup of Earl Grey tea ($2.50), click here.